- Search online

 - Residence visa copy (or an official document from your employer or sponsor stating that your visa is being processed)

 Click plenty of pictures of the vacant property to claim the security deposit amount in full at the end of your tenancy contract.
-As mentioned earlier, don’t forget to take a receipt once you pay the security deposit.
+As mentioned earlier, don’t forget to take a receipt once you make the security deposit payment.
 Retain this along with a copy of the landlord’s passport.

 Tip: Rent cheques should address the landlord.
 Ask for a copy of your landlord’s passport and title deed (if possible) before handing them over.